jharwell/sierra/docs/src/plugins/compare/index.rst

 Comparison Plugins
 ==================

-SIERRA supports a number of :term:`comparators <Comparator>`, all of which can be used to compare products/deliverables generated in stage 4 in some way.
+SIERRA supports a number of comparator plugins, all of which can be used to compare products/deliverables generated in stage 4 in some way.

 Before reading this page, take a look at :ref:`exp/design`, which details how SIERRA experiments are architected at a high-level; these plugins tie in heavily